-WaterProfessionals® collected samples of treated water from the city's sewage treatment plant effluent and began designing and engineering a water treatment system that would filter the municipal wastewater to meet the company's needs.
+WaterProfessionals® collected samples of treated water from the city’s sewage treatment plant effluent and began developing a water treatment system that would filter the municipal wastewater to meet the company’s needs.
 A custom water treatment solution was developed that utilizes ultrafiltration as pretreatment to reverse osmosis technology.
 Combined, the systems are able to remove particulate, bacteriological, virus, cyst and dissolved solid contaminants from the sewage plant discharge.

 To prevent fouling, the ultrafiltration system utilizes a PLC-controlled backwash cycle that incorporates air scour to remove foulants from membrane fibers.
 The system also includes PLC-controlled, automated chemical maintenance cleanings, as well as chemical recovery cleanings.
 The entire system is highly automated.

 The custom fabricated wastewater treatment system by WaterProfessionals® will save up to 45-million gallons of water per year by recycling wastewater from the municipal sewage plant, rather than pulling water from an already strained reservoir.
 This system has removed the threat of the plant closing due to severe, sustained drought.